Nic Dowd: Los Angeles Kings

 On April 1, 2014, the Los Angeles Kings of the National Hockey League (NHL) signed Dowd to an entry-level contract, assigning him to their American Hockey League (AHL) affiliate, the Manchester Monarchs.
 During the 2015–16 season, he made his NHL debut on March 22, 2016, and played 5 games before returning to the Ontario Reign.
 He recorded his first career NHL goal the following season on October 20, 2016, against the Dallas Stars.

 Vancouver Canucks

 In the 2017–18 season, on December 7, 2017, the Los Angeles Kings traded Dowd to the Vancouver Canucks in exchange for Jordan Subban.
 He remained on the Canucks roster to play out the season, posting 3 goals in 40 games.

 Washington Capitals

-As a free agent from the Canucks, Dowd agreed to a one-year, $650,000 contract with reigning Stanley Cup champions, the Washington Capitals, on July 1, 2018.
+As a free agent from the Canucks, Dowd agreed to a one-year, $650,000 contract with the reigning Stanley Cup champions, the Washington Capitals, on July 1, 2018.
 On April 11, 2019, he signed a three-year contract extension with the Capitals.

 Dowd played on the Capitals fourth line with Garnet Hathaway and Carl Hagelin throughout the 2020-21 NHL season.

 On November 14, 2021, Dowd signed a three-year, $3.9 million contract extension with the Capitals.
 He later signed a two-year, $6 million contract extension with the Capitals on April 16, 2025.

+Vegas Golden Knights

+Midway through his eighth season with Washington, Dowd was traded to the Vegas Golden Knights on March 5, 2026, in exchange for Jesper Vikman, a second-round pick in 2029, and a third-round pick in 2027.
+Dowd debuted for Vegas two days later, playing just over 13 minutes in a 4–2 loss to the Minnesota Wild.